 This U.S. premiere is a collaboration between Fish, McKenzie, Findlay, Lieberman, Doey Lüthi (costume), Previte, Alexandra Caffal (associative director), Stacey Derosier (light) and the nineteen teenagers from Freiburg, Germany seen on video.

 White Noise may be most appropriate for ages 11 and up, but all are welcome.
+Please note there will be no late seating.

 Daniel Fish is a New York-based director who makes work across the boundaries of theater, film, and opera.
 He draws on a broad range of forms and subject matter including plays, film scripts, contemporary fiction, essays and found audio.
 Recent work includes Oklahoma!
 (Broadway and St. Ann’s Warehouse), Michael Gordon’s opera Acquanetta (Prototype Festival), Don’t Look Back (The Chocolate Factory), Leonard Bernstein’s A Quiet Place (Curtis Opera), Who Left This Fork Here (Baryshnikov Arts Center, Onassis Center), Ted Hearne’s The Source (BAM NEXT WAVE, L.A.
 Opera, San Francisco Opera), and Eternal.
 His work has been seen at theaters and festivals throughout the U.S. and Europe, and his residencies and commissions include The MacDowell Colony, Baryshnikov Arts Center, Mass MOCA, The Chocolate Factory and The Bushwick Starr.
 He is the recipient of the 2017 Herb Alpert Award in the Arts for the Theater. danielfish.net